-1.4 Parabolic Mirror
+1.3 Parabolic Mirror

 An amateur astronomer polished a spherical mirror with a focal length of 1200 mm and a diameter of 200 mm.
-Calculate the amount of glass that needs to be removed at the edge of the mirror to make it into a parabolic mirror.
+Calculate the thickness of the glass that needs to be removed at the edge of the mirror to make it into a parabolic mirror.